liammkellly/tenhou-tiles/README.md

 > This replaces the tiles on the internet mahjong client Tenhou by custom design tiles.
 > The primary use is to play with western friendly tiles (ie. arab numerals and latin script).
 > It rewrites some code in the Tenhou client to use external resources instead of the standard ones.
-> If you don't want to or don't know how to install this, you can try it here: https://tentiles.work.gd
+> You can run your own instance on your server or use this one: https://tentiles.work.gd

 ## Thanks